 Easy to use tool to compare insurance plan ratings: Aetna, CareFirst BlueChoice, HealthKeepers (Peninsula & Priority), Innovation Health Plan, Kaiser Mid-Atlantic, Optima, Optimum Choice, United Healthcare MidAtlantic and River Valley.
 Choose measures for access, asthma, ADHD, heart, diabetes, arthritis, immunizations, medications, mental health care (best plan for 7-day follow-up is Kaiser at 70%, compared to HealthKeepers e.g. at just 47%), preventive care, spirometry for COPD, prenatal, maternity and newborn care; weight assessment, well child visits and childhood illnesses, member satisfaction for 2016 and more.
 Also includes Board certification rates for some types of physicians, number of enrollees, and financial data.
 Of note, the largest plan HealthKeepers, was also the lowest rated in member satisfaction.

-Compare complaint levels for WA health insurance plans (2016 Health Carrier Complaints) for Kaiser Northwest, Options, Coordinated Care, Delta Dental, Kaiser, UnitedHealthcare, Regence BlueShield, Regence Blue Cross, Premera Blue Cross, Moda, Lifewise, Modina, Asuris Northwest, Bridgespan Health and more.
-Market share also shown.
-State Office of Insurance Commissioner OIC
+Compare number of complaints for WA health insurance plans for 2018.
+View one company at a time.
+Aetna, Kaiser Northwest, Options, Coordinated Care, Delta Dental, Kaiser, UnitedHealthcare, Regence BlueShield, Regence Blue Cross, Premera Blue Cross, Moda, Lifewise, Molina, Asuris Northwest, Bridgespan Health and more.
+Select Company Search tab, then Coverage Type Health, to see a long list of health plan companies.
+Market Share also shown.
+Washington State Office of Insurance Commissioner OIC

 Web site from US Office of Personnel Management (OPM) helps federal employees and others compare the benefits, member satisfaction, and employee costs of up to 4 health insurance plans at one time.
 Search by zip code; choose local plans and/or national plans.
 Convenient and current for 2019.
 The amount that taxpayers and government institutions pay toward the total health care premiums is no longer readily available